upbound/provider-terraform/README.md

 You can find more information about configuring the provider further [here](https://marketplace.upbound.io/providers/upbound/provider-terraform/latest/docs/configuration).

+### Polling Interval
+The default polling interval has been updated to 10 minutes from 1 minute.
+This affects how often the provider will run `terraform plan` on existing `Workspaces` to determine if there are any resources out of sync and whether `terraform apply` needs to be re-executed to recover the desired state.
+A 1 minute polling interval is often too short when the time required for running `terrform init`, `terraform plan` and `terraform apply` is taken into account.
+Workspaces with large numbers of resources can take longer than 1 minute to run `terraform plan`.
+Changes to the `Workspace` object `spec` will still be reconciled immediately.
+The poll interval is configurable using `ControllerConfig`.

 ## Known limitations:

 * You must either use remote state or ensure the provider container's `/tf`